English Orientation Packet

 Failure to follow safety, security, or sanitation regulations.

-Physical contact of another prisoner (consensual or not).
+Physical contact of another inmate (consensual or not).

 Violation of any housing unit or facility rule, regulation, or procedure not otherwise listed.